Destinations Italy Umbria & Le Marche

 Must orderolive ascolane + crema fritta

-The takeaway window on Piazza Arringo making the platonic ideal of olive ascolane — large Ascolana Tenera olives pitted and stuffed with pork, veal, chicken, parmigiano, nutmeg, breaded and fried to order.
-Three family generations.
-Order a paper cone with a few crema fritta (fried custard cubes) for the salty-sweet move; eat standing in the piazza, cash faster than card.
+The takeaway window on Piazza Arringo making olive ascolane fried to order: large Ascolana Tenera olives pitted and stuffed with pork, veal, chicken, parmigiano and nutmeg, breaded and fried to order.
+A family in the trade since the mid-19th century.
+Order a paper cone with a few crema fritta (fried custard cubes) for the salty-sweet contrast; eat standing in the piazza, cash faster than card.
 Sells out by mid-afternoon on weekends.

 Ascoli · Piazza Arringo 1Cash easierTakeaway only